An appeal against the sentences given to two people who killed Moko Rangitoheriri will be held in November.

 Moko died in Taupo in August last year while in the care of the couple.

-Moko's mother, Nicole Dally-Paki, needed to stay in Auckland with another child who was sick and receiving treatment at Starship Hospital, and asked Shailer to take care of Moko and his older sister while she was away.
+Moko's mother, Nicole Dally-Paki, was in Auckland with another child who was sick in Starship Hospital, and asked Shailer to take care of Moko and his older sister while she was away.

 He had lacerations and haemorrhaging deep within his abdomen, historic bruising and damage to his bowel.
 Combined, that resulted in his bowel rupturing.
 Faecal matter leaked into Moko's abdomen, causing septic shock.
 His brain was swollen, he had blood clots under his scalp representing numerous injuries inflicted at different times.